scenerystack/community/docs/reference/api/utterance-queue/SpeechSynthesisParentPolyfill.md

 # SpeechSynthesisParentPolyfill

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/utterance-queue/blob/main/js/SpeechSynthesisParentPolyfill.ts](https://github.com/phetsims/utterance-queue/blob/main/js/SpeechSynthesisParentPolyfill.ts) for the most up-to-date information.

 ## Overview

 A polyfill for SpeechSynthesis that tries to pull a working implementation from a parent self.
 Assumes that